pushpendra-jain/springboot-encrypt-decrypt/README.md

         };
     }
   ```

-2. Next we need a custom implementation of **"PropertySourcesPropertyResolver"**.
+2.Next we need a custom implementation of **"PropertySourcesPropertyResolver"**.
 In the example its called **"EncryptionAwarePropertySourcesPropertyResolver"** and override its two methods and that is where we will do the magic of decrypting the encrypted values if needed.
 We will inject our EncryptionAwareService to do so.

   ```java
   package com.example.propertySourcesPlaceholderEncrypter.propertyResolvers;